-Bounces Reiben up and slams his back down on his shovel.
-He HOLLERS IN PAIN.
+Bounces Reiben up and slams him back down on his shovel.
+He HOLLARS IN PAIN.

-Just trying to make room for Ryan.
+MILLER Just trying to make room for Ryan.
 Reiben shoots Miller a smile and shifts his belt, moving his shovel from under his bruised ass.